Best HBCU Online Colleges 2023

 Tuskegee University, which is in Tuskegee, Alabama, was founded in 1881.
 Multiple advanced degree options are available both on-campus and online.
 Tuskegee University’s online degree options are made to accommodate working adults who must also take care of their families and other responsibilities.
 It is a modest university with 2,170 undergraduate students enrolled.
 Tuskegee has a 61% acceptance rate, making admissions somewhat competitive.
 Mechanical engineering, animal sciences and husbandry, and biology seem to be popular majors.

-Tuskegee University students can earn their bachelor’s degrees by studying online.
+Tuskegee University students can earn their bachelor's degrees by studying online.
 The goal of these programs is to give students the flexibility they need to keep going to school while also taking care of their work and personal obligations.
-Students at Tuskegee University can choose from the following online bachelor’s degree programs: a Bachelor of Science with a major in Industrial and Systems Engineering; a student in nursing with a Bachelor of Science, and a computer science degree that leads to a Bachelor of Science (BSCS).
-Tuskegee University offers several master’s degrees online, including business administration, nutrition, and food science, and computer science.
-These classes are designed especially for people who are already working and want to move up in their careers.
+Students at Tuskegee University can choose from the following online bachelor's degree programs: a Bachelor of Science with a major in Industrial and Systems Engineering; a student in nursing with a Bachelor of Science, and a computer science degree that leads to a Bachelor of Science (BSCS).
+Tuskegee University offers several master's degrees online, including business administration, nutrition, and food science, and computer science.

 6. Hampton University